-- UPS (uninterruptible power source) for sufficient capacity management and emergency transformers with automatic load-switching;
+- UPS (uninterruptible power source) for sufficient capacity management with automatic load-switching;

 - Automatic switch electric generators with minimum autonomy of 48 hours;

-- Water-cooling system used for servers (98% of our hosting rooms have no air conditioning);
+- Water-cooling system used for servers (98% of server cooling is performed without air conditioning); and

-OVHcloud commits to maintaining general physical site security measures in its capacity as a hosting provider.
+OVHcloud commits to maintaining physical site security measures in its capacity as a hosting provider.

 OVHcloud restricts physical access to sites based on proper segregation of duties.
 Each physical site is restricted based on the following:

-- General office areas accessible to employees and registered visitors;
+- General office areas are accessible to employees and registered visitors;

-- Data Center equipment areas – confidential; and
+- Data Center equipment areas are restricted to confidential access; and

-- Data Center hosting areas – critical services.
+- Data Center hosting areas are deemed critical access.

 OVHcloud's physical site security measures to regulate access include: